 The Corporations Act and the ASX Listing Rules permit a company to convert its securities into a larger or smaller number by resolution passed by shareholders at a general meeting.
+Prior to completion of this offering, we are proposing to seek shareholder approval of the consolidation of our shares, options and warrants on issue on a yet to be determined basis ("Consolidation").
 The purpose of the Consolidation is to implement a more appropriate capital structure, and to ensure a more appropriate share price, option exercise price and warrant exercise price for our investors.